initialstate/python_reader/README.md

 \curl -sSL https://get.initialstate.com/python-reader -o - | sudo bash
 ```

-If you don't have `curl` you should get it
+If you don't have `curl` you should get it:

 ```
 sudo apt-get install curl